Popcorn Hack 1

 /**

-* Calculates the total price of a list of items.
+* Calculates the total price of all {@link Item} objects in the specified list.

 *